- Location: New Hampshire

 - Disobeying a police officer.

 - Driving while under the influence of drugs or alcohol.

 This list of violations in the DMV point system is not complete.
-There are over 50 violations that can be counted against you if you are convicted following a hearing on the offense.

 If you need or want to check the status of your driver’s license, you might be able to order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 Suspension of your driver's license, from three months to one year, is a direct result of the DMV Demerit Point System.
 How many points can you accumulate before suspension?
 It depends on your age.
 There are three age categories:

 Drivers under 21 years old

 - 6 points in 1 calendar year: 3 months suspension.

 - 12 points in 2 consecutive years: up to 6 months suspension.